ZzeongB/ZzeongB.github.io/_pages/index.md

   </div>
 </div>

-Aspiring PhD candidate in Computer Science, dedicated to bridging the gap between AI and human interaction.
+Aspiring PhD candidate in Computer Science, focused on bridging the gap between AI and human interaction.

+I am passionate about enhancing **visual perception and cognition** by transforming complex data into accessible, interpretable, and actionable insights for non-experts.
+Using intuitive visualizations and immersive technologies, I aim to make vast datasets practically useful and impactful.

-I'm currently an undergraduate student in Seoul National University, fully funded by Presidential Science Scholarship.
+Currently an undergraduate at Seoul National University, supported by the Presidential Science Scholarship.

-Feel free to check out my work and experience!
+Feel free to my work and experiences!

 <br>